victoreeckh/Renewable_Energy_notes/pages/Exam.md

 		- PV #PV_EX
 			- same question as below, diode with j0 given, find v_oc, FFmax, efficiency, compare with typical efficiency
 		- TES #Solar_thermal_EX
-			- TES is important forcross-sectorial decarbonization, give four examples
+			- TES is important for cross-sectorial decarbonization, give four examples
 		- Hydrogen #Hydrogen_EX
 			- Fuel cells, which can be fueled with methane and which not, why?
 	- ### 19 June 2020